 What have you done and will you continue to do to make the hotel sustainable?

 In our “Passiv Haus” part of the hotel we produce as much energy as we need during the year.
 The breakfast and all drinks and cakes are of certified, organic quality.

 We motivate our guests to save energy and to participate in the project Zero Waste.

-At Hotel Stadthalle there is equal pay for the same job, no matter if man or woman.
+At Boutiquehotel Stadthalle there is equal pay for the same job, no matter if man or woman.
 We train many young people conscientiously and take part in a lot of charitable projects.